ihmeuw/vivarium_research/docs/source/models/causes/maternal_disorders/gbd_2021_mncnh/maternal_sepsis.rst

     * - ir
       - maternal sepsis incidence risk per birth
       - incidence_c368 / birth_rate
-      -
+      - The value of ir is a probabiity in [0,1].
+Denominator includes live births and stillbirths.
     * - cfr
       - case fatality rate of maternal sepsis
       - csmr_c368 / incidence_368
-      -
+      - The value of cfr is a probabiity in [0,1]
     * - incidence_c368
-      - incidence rate of maternal sepsis
+      - incidence rate of maternal sepsis and other maternal infections
       - como
       - Use the :ref:`total population incidence rate <total population incidence rate>` directly from GBD and do not rescale this parameter to susceptible-population incidence rate using condition prevalence.
+Total population person-time is used in the denominator in order to cancel out with the person-time in the denominators of birth_rate and csmr_c368.
     * - csmr_c368
       - maternal sepsis cause-specific mortality rate
       - deaths_c368 / population
-      -
+      - Note that deaths / (average population for year) = deaths / person-time
     * - deaths_c368
-      - count of deaths due to maternal sepsis
+      - count of deaths due to maternal sepsis and other maternal infections
       - codcorrect
       -
     * - population